SLG Group breaks ground on AED 200 million integrated hub at Dubai Industrial City to chart global expansion

 "Customers like SLG Group embody Dubai Industrial City's direct contribution to the UAE's food security agenda and our commitment to driving economic excellence through collaborative innovation in the manufacturing sector.
 We welcome such partnerships to collaboratively realise the vision for a global food-secure future in line with the goals of Operation 300bn, Make it in the Emirates, and Dubai Economic Agenda 'D33'."

-SLG Group's facility will be equipped with fully automated machinery and equipment to assure operational and quality excellence, and is expected to create 300 new jobs.
+SLG Group's facility will be equipped with fully automated machinery and equipment to assure operational and quality excellence, and is expected to create 300 new jobs, contributing significantly to Dubai's and the UAE's manufacturing and logistics economy.
 The company will leverage Dubai Industrial City's strategic location close to vital transport networks, including Al Maktoum International Airport, Jebel Ali Port, an Etihad Rail freight terminal, and key regional roadways to ensure seamless connectivity for its planned market expansion.

 Dubai Industrial City is home to more than 1,000 local, regional, and international customers and 300 operational factories that enhance the 'Made in UAE' brandmark across the world, including industry leaders such as A.P.
 Moeller-Maersk, Patchi, and Al Barakah Dates.